 Yes, it’s okay to feed your family GMO’s and I am going to tell you why.
 There is so much buzz about GMO’s recently, especially with General Mills announcement of labeling their original Cheerios with a “not made with genetically modified ingredients” label.
 (By the way, oats is the ingredient of Cheerios and there are no GMO oats.)

 Let us start this conversation by discussing what is a GMO.

 What about “big ag” Monsanto?
 I can’t defend some of the things Monsanto has done in the past, but I can defend some of the outright rumors.
-One common rumor is they sue farmers for trace amounts of their patented seeds.
+One common rumor is they sue farmers for trace amounts of their patented GMO seeds.
 Nope, nada.
-They have never sued a farmer for trace amounts of their patented seeds.
+They have never sued a farmer for trace amounts of their patented GMO seeds.
 There are other myths, so I recommend checking out Myths about Monsanto to learn more.

 Genetically engineering is just unnatural.
 Genetically modifications do happen in nature and also through conventional methods of plant breeding.
 The strawberry never existed in nature as it is now and was the direct result of human crossing.
 In addition, it has been recently discovered the sweet potato was genetically modified.
 8000 years ago.

 Moms need to be smart consumers and not fall for “food fear” marketing tactics.
-I know, it’s hard.
+I know–it’s hard.
 And all too often, consumers end up paying more for the “GMO free”.
 Remember the “follow the money” adage?
 That’s exactly what this is about.
 It’s about the money.
 In regards to the General Mills Cheerios decision-the old and new Cheerios are the same.
 Oats are the main ingredient in Cheerios and oats are not Genetically Engineered.
 The little bit of sugar used for taste is highly processed, which means it contains no DNA, therefore cannot be genetically engineered.
 Do you see where this is going?
 Let’s be smart, moms.
 Let’s do our research and not fall into “food fear” marketing campaigns.
 These companies know exactly what they are doing and it means big dollars ($) for these companies.

-And if this isn’t enough, we have the backing of reputable science authorities including the U.S. National Academics of Science, the British Royal Society, the American Association for the Advancement of Science,the American Medical Association and the World Health Organization (and many more organizations) support the conclusion that GE foods are safe.
+And if this isn’t enough, we have the backing of reputable science authorities including the U.S. National Academics of Science, the British Royal Society, the American Association for the Advancement of Science,the American Medical Association and the World Health Organization (and many more organizations) support the conclusion that genetically modified foods are safe.
 So are you going to believe these reputable organizations or what someone, who mostly likely has no science background, has written on the Internet?

-As a mom and grandma, I am not afraid of GE foods.
+As a mom and grandma, I am not afraid of GMOs.
 Look at who is on our side.
 Science has won out and is on our side.
 Our intelligence is on our side.
 We as consumers need to stand up and be aware of our emotions and “food fear” marketing and not let it take over our common sense and our reasonableness.